arturopala/scala-tree/README.md

 - call `.immutable` to get back immutable `Tree`

-As both `.mutable` and `.immutable` methods have to make a copy of a Tree representation, it saves time and resources only when two or more operations in a row comparing to the `Tree`.
+As both `.mutable` and `.immutable` methods have to make a copy of a Tree representation, it saves time and resources only when two or more operations in a row executes, comparing to the `Tree`.

+Warning: Iterating over subtrees has much worse performance on `MutableTree` because each subtree is a copy, prefer using the `Tree` instead.

 Dependencies
 ---

 Depends on: